 Canadian Hydrographic Association

 Calder, Brian, "On the Uncertainty of Archive Hydrographic Datasets" (2004).
-Center for Coastal and Ocean Mapping.
+Canadian Hydrographic Conference.
 301.